Meet the #1 prescribed once-weekly GH treatment from Novo Nordisk—check it out!a

 25+ years of commitment to growth disorders

-Choose the treatment that’s most prescribed by doctorsa
+Choose the once-daily treatment that’s most prescribed by doctorsa

 Norditropin® (somatropin) injection is indicated for use in children with growth failure or short stature due to certain growth-related disorders and adults with growth hormone deficiency.